-The meeting referred to in section 2.d) of this recommendation is not held, since this responsibility is delegated in full to the Audit and Control Committee, and the external auditors responsible for presenting this information to the members of the Board.
-13. 3.
-The Audit Committee may summon any employee or manager at the company, and even arrange for them to appear without any other manager present.
-Compliant X Partially compliant □ Explain □ he Audit Committee is informed about the structural and corporate modifications nat the company plans to perform for its analysis and preliminary report to the especially, where appropriate, on the proposed exchange ratio.
+The meeting referred to in section 2.d) of this recommendation is not held, since this responsibility is delegated in full to the Audit and Control Committee, and the external auditor is responsible for presenting this information to the members of the Board.

+43. The Audit Committee may summon any employee or manager at the company, and even arrange for them to appear without any other manager present.

+44. The Audit Committee is informed about the structural and corporate modifications that the company plans to perform for its analysis and preliminary report to the Board of Directors on its economic conditions and its accounting impact and, especially, where appropriate, on the proposed exchange ratio.